Chapter 8. Upgrading

 8.2.
 Upgrading the Operator

 Use Operator Lifecycle Manager (OLM) to upgrade the OpenShift sandboxed containers Operator either manually or automatically.
 Selecting between manual or automatic upgrade during the initial deployment determines the future upgrade mode.
-For manual upgrades, the OpenShift Container Platform web console shows the available updates that can be installed by the cluster administrator.
+For manual upgrades, the OpenShift Container Platform web console shows the available updates that the cluster administrator can install.

 For more information about upgrading the OpenShift sandboxed containers Operator in Operator Lifecycle Manager (OLM), see Updating installed Operators.